 This way store owners can promote their products among potential buyers without paying anything upfront, no customers = no affiliate payouts.

 To make this a success, the store owners must find quality affiliates who publish content and promote products via their authoritative platform like social media, blog websites, email marketing, etc.

 And based on their performance, the store owner shall pay their commission fees and encourage them to promote more by offering other incentives like commission bonuses, rewards, or anything that pushes affiliates to take action.

 If you are still wondering if affiliate programs will be effective for your eCommerce business, the next section is for you.

 An attractive eCommerce affiliate program that pays well to partners and offers quality products can be more cost-effective and profitable than running paid campaigns across marketing channels.

 With an affiliate program, you can reach a more targeted audience base who are more likely to purchase a product because a trusted website or influencer recommends it rather than seeing a random ad.

 And most importantly, unlike other marketing campaigns, you don’t have to pay even a dollar upfront and invest in sophisticated tools to manage it.
 It is the most affordable form of marketing strategy that I think every eCommerce brand should implement.

-That being said, here are few statistics to help make an opinion about it on your own –
+That being said, here are a few statistics to help make an opinion about it on your own –

 - Well-created affiliate marketing programs can boost revenue by 30%.